 The fashion industry is full of unique legal challenges.

-From managing supply chains to the creation of new designs, it’s vital to get the right legal support.
+From managing a supply chain to creating new designs, it’s vital to get the right legal support and commercial advice.

 We work closely with fashion brands, designers, distributors and others in the industry.
 As a specialist intellectual property law firm, we understand how to protect your:

-We have supported many fashion businesses on their journey from a startup to a known brand.
-We’ve helped fashion icons protect their brand.
-We’ve enforced the rights of individual designers.
-Regardless of who you are and how large your business is, you can benefit from our experience in the fashion industry.
+We have supported many fashion businesses on their journey from startup to stardom.
+We’ve helped fashion icons protect their brand and enforced the rights of new, individual designers.
+Regardless of who you are and how large your business is, you can benefit from our extensive experience in the industry.

 Your brand is your identity, a sign of quality and usually a major driving force behind a consumer purchase.
 Trade marks protect aspects of your brand identity, like names, logos and taglines.